vaadin/platform/scripts/generator/templates/template-release-notes.md

 </dependency>
 ```

+### Note
+If you are using any pre-release version of Flow 2.0 / Vaadin 14 in your project, remove the following file when updating to 2.0.0 / 14.0.0.rc1 or higher:
+- webpack-config.js

+If you still have issues, try removing:
+- package.json & package-lock.json & node_modules

 # Supported Technologies
 ## Operating Systems
 Development is supported with the following operating systems, for any OS version that supports either frontend development (Bower/NPM as package manager) or Java 8